 Anyway, my craving for cake sent me ripping through my many, many piles of magazine clippings.
 Honestly my office looks like one big shredded publication.
 I tear things out, stack them up and they are not in any order whatsoever.
 It's horrible and I hate it.
 Am I the only one who does this?
 Funny thing is, when I go back through a lot of those torn out pages, none of the recipes look good to me anymore.
 What's up with that?

 So I found a recipe for a lemon bundt cake in an old issue of Food and Wine.
 However that recipe used rum and I didn't want rum in my lemon cake I wanted limoncello.
 And quite honestly the directions for making the cake were so kind of over-the-top I decided to simplify them.
 I've made enough cakes to know that massaging lemon zest into sugar was not going to make a noticeable difference.
 And that was only one of the things.
 So while a bunch of things from that cake are the same, many are different.

-So here's why I love the way this cake turned out...it's not cloyingly sweet.
-It's such a perfect breakfast or after dinner cake.
+So here's why I love the way this cake turned out...it's not cloyingly sweet, just like my Meyer Lemon Coffee Cake.
+This Limoncello Syrup Lemon Cake is such a perfect breakfast or after dinner cake.
 It's classy and has a total brightness to it.
 You can always add a dollop of sweetened whipped cream if you choose.
 It's moist and delicious and I love the almond extract in the glaze.